Methuselah-bio/Methuselah-prediction/README.md

 via grid search using macro‑averaged one‑vs‑rest ROC AUC as the selection criterion and reports averaged metrics across folds.

+By default the experiment compares elastic‑net logistic regression, support‑vector machines, XGBoost and a **random‑forest classifier**.
+You can enable or disable models via the `algorithms` list in the YAML.

 Run the experiment as follows:

 ```bash